-Caption: A scanning electron micrograph shows the bladder of Utricularia gibba, the humped bladderwort plant (color added).
+Utricularia gibba (image) University at Buffalo Caption A scanning electron micrograph shows the bladder of Utricularia gibba, the humped bladderwort plant (color added).
 The plant is a voracious carnivore, with its tiny, 1-millimeter-long bladders leveraging vacuum pressure to suck in tiny prey at great speed.
 New research shows that the U. gibba genome contains almost no noncoding DNA, demonstrating that vast quantities of this so-called "junk DNA" may not be necessary for complex life.
 Credit Enrique Ibarra-Laclette, Claudia Anahí Pérez-Torres and Paulina Lozano-Sotomayor Usage Restrictions This image may only be used in conjunction with news reports covering the research highlighted in the associated press release.
 Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.